yogeshmpandey/yogeshmpandey.github.io/_posts/2020-08-12-Online-Matheamtics-course.md

 <h3 id="binder"><strong>Option 1:</strong> use Binder</h3>

-If you want to experiment with the code in a live environment you can also use `binder`.
+If you want to experiment with the code in a live environment you can also use binder.

 Binder allows to create a live environment where you can execute code just as if you were on your computer based on a GitHub repository, it is very awesome!